Ontario Mortgage Rates

 Mortgage Lenders in Ontario

+As of 2023, Ontario accounted for 52% of all mortgages in Canada.
 With such a bustling real estate market comes a multitude of mortgage lenders for homebuyers to choose from.
-Naturally, Canada’s Big Banks (RBC, TD, Scotiabank, CIBC, BMO) operate in Ontario and are also the largest lenders: The Big Five held 72.6% of all mortgages in Ontario in 2018.
-Other banks accounted for 7.7%, credit unions made up 6.1%, while B Lenders such as monolines and trust companies made up another 6.1%.
-Finally, private lenders accounted for 6.7% of all mortgages in Ontario.
+Naturally, Canada’s Big 6 Banks (RBC, TD, Scotiabank, CIBC, BMO, and National Bank) operate in Ontario and are also the largest lenders in the province.
+The Big Six held 72.99% of all mortgages in 2023, as reported by the federal government’s Canada Mortgage and Housing Corporation (CMHC), with credit unions making up 12.85% and other banks making up 5.82%.

 Mortgage Lenders with Branches in Ontario